 Previously, I have been making regular investments into the Nikko AM Singapore STI ETF with a good portion of my monthly income.
 With this property investment, I will stop making the regular investments in the equities market and hold on to the cash to meet the deferred payment required for the property.

 My plan is to try to complete the property purchase with cash and try not to take a mortgage loan because the interest rates charged by Cambodian banks for mortgage loans are too high for my comfort.

 Are you looking to invest in properties in Cambodia?

 Are you also interested in investing in Cambodia properties and would like to get more information?

-Please contact me with your questions and I’ll try my best to answer them and connect you to my trusted property agent to get you started.
+You’re welcome to contact me with your questions and I’ll try my best to answer them.